apache/helix/src/site/markdown/Architecture.md

 -->

-Helix aims to provide the following abilities to a distributed system
+Helix aims to provide the following abilities to a distributed system:

-* Auto management of a cluster hosting partitioned, replicated resources
+* Automatic management of a cluster hosting partitioned, replicated resources.
 * Soft and hard failure detection and handling.
-* Automatic load balancing via smart placement of resources on servers(nodes) based on server capacity and resource profile (size of partition, access patterns, etc)
+* Automatic load balancing via smart placement of resources on servers(nodes) based on server capacity and resource profile (size of partition, access patterns, etc).
 * Centralized config management and self discovery.
 Eliminates the need to modify config on each node.
 * Fault tolerance and optimized rebalancing during cluster expansion.
 * Manages entire operational lifecycle of a node.
 Addition, start, stop, enable/disable without downtime.